Vicente Todolí was named director artistic of Hangar Bicocca Foundation (Pirelli) in May of 2012, where he is responsible for the program.

 At the IVAM, he curated exhibitions of works by contemporary artists such as John Baldessari, Richard Prince, Ruthenbeck Reiner, James Rosenquist, Richard Tuttle, Per Kirkeby, Tony Cragg, Juan Muñoz, Julião Sarmento, Guillermo Kuitca, Cildo Meireles and Pedro Cabrita.
 Reis and head of the collection.

 At the Serralves Museum, he was the curator of the museum’s inaugural exhibition, Circa 1968, and exhibitions by James Lee Byars, Franz West, Gary Hill, Hamish Fulton, Lothar Baumgarten, Fischli and Weiss, Roni Horn, Claes Oldenburg and Coosje van Bruggen “.
 Richard Hamilton / Dieter Roth: Collaborations, Relations Confrontations” and “Francis Bacon: Caged / Uncaged.”

 At Tate Modern he curated exhibitions for Sigmar Polke, Robert Frank, Fischli & Weiss, Cildo Meireles, “Rodchenko and Popova: Defining Constructivism”, and “Van Doesburg and the International Avant Garde.”

-He was born in Valencia, Spain in 1958.
-His background includes graduate studies in art history as a Fulbright Scholar at Yale University and City University of New York.
-He was an ISP Fellow at the Whitney Museum of American Art in New York in 1984-85.
-He is Chevalier des Arts et des Letres and he received the Portuguese order antiago da Espada in 2003.
+He was born in Valencia, Spain, in 1958.
+His academic training includes a BA in Geography and History with a specialization in Art History from the University of Valencia and postgraduate studies in art history as a Fulbright scholar at Yale University and the University of New York City.
+He was a scholar of Helena Rubinstein in the International Study Program (ISP) of the Whitney Museum of American Art in New York in 1984-85.